Web Wallboard User Guide

 -

-Setting parameters/data filters using URL formatting
+Setting parameters (data filters) using URL formatting

 It is possible to use the Web Wallboard URL to specify the types information you want to display.
 By formatting the URL appropriately and concatenating different 'parameters', you can choose information from a specific UCC as well as specify what you want to see.
-Here is an example of such a URL:

 where